 RVO is organising workshops to support you in writing your proposal.

-The first workshop will take place on Thursday 27 October 2016 in The Hague, and guides you through Annex 4: 'Financial Sustainability and revenu models'.
+The first workshop was held on 27 October 2016.
+Because of the great interest, this workshop will be repeated on 30 November in The Hague, and guides you through Annex 4: 'Financial Sustainability and revenu models'.
 This workshop is open for a maximum of 30 participants.
 More information can be found here.